Assertive communication. 9 tips to avoid being labelled a bitch

 But should we care if people call us bitches?

 No I don't think so.
 Some would say "Bitch is the new black" to quote Tina Fey.
-However, it can be a barrier to effective communication when the listener is blinkered by stereotype labeling.
+However, it can be a barrier to effective communication when the listener is blinkered by stereotype labelling.
 The point is to be heard.
 You don't have to compromise on the message simply change the structure of the message as it's being delivered.

 Assertive communication to avoid being labelled a bitch